"The benefits are there. They're yours. We can do this" - Antonio Bruni

 If you have been denied Social Security Disability benefits in the state of Florida you deserve someone to help fight for the benefits you deserve.
 At Michles & Booth, our team of attorneys will not stop advocating on your behalf until we get you what you deserve.
 Contact us today for a free initial consultation.

-Social Security Disability Lawyers in Florida
+Florida Social Security Disability Attorney

 Eligible workers who develop or have a “serious medical condition” (as defined by law) that prevents them from working at full capacity or at all, either temporarily or permanently, are entitled to receive Social Security Disability Income (SSDI) benefits.
 Disabled individuals who do not meet the work credit requirements for SSDI benefits may still qualify for Supplemental Security Income (SSI), which is meant to provide for low-income individuals with serious medical conditions.